arsenetar/send2trash/README.rst

 ==================================================

 Send2Trash is a small package that sends files to the Trash (or Recycle Bin) *natively* and on *all platforms*.
-On OS X, it uses native ``FSMoveObjectToTrashSync`` Cocoa calls.
+On OS X, it uses native ``FSMoveObjectToTrashSync`` Cocoa calls or can use pyobjc with NSFileManager.
 On Windows, it uses native ``IFileOperation`` call if on Vista or newer and pywin32 is installed or falls back to ``SHFileOperation`` calls.
 On other platforms, if `PyGObject`_ and `GIO`_ are available, it will use this.
 Otherwise, it will fallback to its own implementation of the `trash specifications from freedesktop.org`_.

 ``ctypes`` is used to access native libraries, so no compilation is necessary.